-It’s a bit more affordable than Yoast SEO, but not as robust with all of the tools.
+It’s a bit more affordable than Yoast SEO.
+However, it’s not as robust with all of the tools.
 Remember you only want to pick one SEO plugin for your site.

 Next on the list is Rank Math.
 It is quite similar to Yoast.
 This plugin allows you to take full control of the SEO on your site.
-This plugin is lightweight, and it integrates with Google Search Console to deliver information directly to your WP dashboard.
-It will inform you of how well your keywords rank and your overall search engine impression.
+This plugin is lightweight and integrates with Google Search Console to deliver information directly to your WP dashboard.
+It will inform you how well your keywords rank and your overall search engine impression.

-Rank Math is a newer WordPress SEO plugin that lots of people are starting to adopt as their WordPress SEO plugin of choice.
+However, Rank Math is a newer WordPress SEO plugin that many people are starting to adopt as their WordPress SEO plugin of choice.